GonkDroid99/pcsx2-lightgun/README.md

 # Linux Port/update of Nixxou's Lightgun Build of PCSX2

-Credits go to Nixxou for his orignal work on this.
+Credits go to Nixxou for his orignal work.
+Orignal Repo https://github.com/nixxou/pcsx2

 What's Changed?

+- Rebased to keep up to date with current PCSX2 source code.

 - Nixxou's MameOutputProxy has been reworked for linux.

-The main difference now is this should compile for both Linux and Windows and Nixxou wrote MameOutputSender for windows with no universal support.
+The main difference now is this should compile for both Linux and Windows and Nixxou wrote MameHookerProxy for windows with no universal support.

-I have removed functions that are not used and split everything up so there are a Linux and Windows Version for each functions as it relies on some Windows specific code.
-Sinden Recoil implementations has been removed as it was never really finished and I didn't see much point in keeping it as there are better options for Sinden Support via tools Like Hook of the reaper and various other MameHooker replacements.

-Some fixes for linux in general.

-Build instructions for Linux

-Configure cmake config with

-cmake -B build -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++ \
--DCMAKE_EXE_LINKER_FLAGS_INIT="-fuse-ld=lld" \
--DCMAKE_MODULE_LINKER_FLAGS_INIT="-fuse-ld=lld" \
--DCMAKE_SHARED_LINKER_FLAGS_INIT="-fuse-ld=lld" \
--GNinja

-Build with:

-ninja -C build
+I have split the MameOutputSender into 2 files one for Linux, One for windows.

+- Generally tidied and fixed some stuff.
+I removed the Sinden Recoil code as there are better options for Hookers with Sinden support.

-This should build on both linux and windows though I have not tested windows.
+It should compile on both Linux and windows now but I have not tested Windows.
+Not too much has changed so it should work.
+Any issues feel free to raise it to me.

+Note: I have only tested this with RS3 reapers, a Linux Build and my version of MameOutputSender.
+So mileage may vary.

+Should you have any issues please raise a issue.
+I am only one person and this was a personal project so don't expect around the clock support etc. It may take time for me to do work so do bare that in mind.

+Can be built with PCSX2 instructions on their wiki.

 Nixxou's initial read me below.